pradeepgadde/blog/_posts/2024-06-29-gcp-dataprep.md

 You can make the data easier to interpret by renaming the columns.

 Add each of the renaming and rounding steps individually to the recipe by clicking New Step, then enter:

+1. Then click **Add**.
+2. Add in this last **New Step** to round the Average Contribution amount:
+3. Then click **Add**.

+You used Dataprep to add a dataset and created recipes to wrangle the data into meaningful results.